Crews on scene of water main break in Sunset Park, Brooklyn

 It happened at about 4:20 a.m.
 Sunday near 5th Avenue and 44th Street in Sunset Park.

-The break sent water shooting out of the ground and pouring down the street.
+The break sent water shooting out of the ground and pouring down the street, flooding 4th Avenue as well as 5th Avenue.

 Police are re-directing traffic around the area.